EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/06-team-block-diagram.md

 ![right half](image/rightHalfTeamBlockDiagram.png)

 <!-- ADD DRAW.IO FILE INSTEAD OF LINK ALSO ADD PDF AND FIX THESE IMAGES-->
-The full diagram can be found [on draw io here.](https://drive.google.com/file/d/1mQq123aZ8ixA7JW5bNxZQVQ9IIumbgWD/view?usp=sharing)
+The full diagram can be found as a [pdf version](image/TeamBlockDiagram.pdf) and as a [draw io file.](image/EGR304TeamBlockDiagram.drawio)

 <!--
 ![dead bug circuit](Image01.jpg){style width:"350" height:"300;"}